Koredotcom/docs/docs/gale/playground/explore-other-actions-to-perform-in-the-prompt-playground.md

 # Explore Other Actions to Perform in the Prompt Playground

 You can also perform other actions on the prompt page and use it for your reference.
-You can view the history of your experiment and restore the version of the prompt you like, export prompt data, and copy the experiment as a prompt or as an LLM node.
+You can view the history of your experiment and restore the version of the prompt you like, export prompt data, and copy the experiment as a prompt or as an Gen AI node.

 <img src="../images/explore-other-options.png" alt="Explore other Options" title="Explore other Options" style="border: 1px solid gray; zoom:80%;">